nwhite-math/small-GaPS/README.md

 # Small-scale cubic Galileon Potential Solver (small-GaPS)

-Open source code accompanying the article _Robust numerical computation of the 3D scalar potential field of the cubic Galileon gravity model at solar system scales_ by Nicholas C. White, Sandra M. Troian, Jeffrey B. Jewell, Curt J. Cutler, Sheng-wey Chiow, and Nan Yu. [https://arxiv.org/abs/2003.02648](https://arxiv.org/abs/2003.02648).
-For details on the motivation and design of the code, please see that paper.
+Open source code accompanying the article _Robust numerical computation of the 3D scalar potential field of the cubic Galileon gravity model at solar system scales_ by Nicholas C. White, Sandra M. Troian, Jeffrey B. Jewell, Curt J. Cutler, Sheng-wey Chiow, and Nan Yu, Phys.
+Rev. D 102, 024033 (2020).
+For details on the motivation and design of the code, please see that paper at [https://link.aps.org/doi/10.1103/PhysRevD.102.024033](https://link.aps.org/doi/10.1103/PhysRevD.102.024033) (the [preprint](https://arxiv.org/abs/2003.02648) is also available on arXiv).

 ## Use
 Instructions for use can be found in [the reference manual](reference_manual.pdf).